- General Questions

 I am nervous about talking to my professors.
 How should I approach them about my need for accommodations?

-SSD strongly encourages students to meet with professors during office hours and/or to arrange an alternate meeting time so that there is sufficient time to discuss the accommodation letter and how your accommodation needs should be met in his/her class.
+SSD strongly encourages students to meet with professors during office hours and/or to arrange an alternate meeting time so that there is sufficient time to discuss the accommodation letter and how your accommodation needs should be provided.
 Most faculty are familiar with the accommodation process and should be encouraged to call SSD if they have questions.
 Meeting with faculty face-to-face is essential in order to work out logistical details related to specific requests (e.g., where to take an exam if you need a reduced distraction environment).
 Meeting during office hours versus immediately before, during, or after class allows for more privacy and opportunity to discuss details.

 How do I get notes in my classes?